TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 :ref:`float<class_float>` **get_scale**\ (\ global_position\: :ref:`Vector3<class_Vector3>`\ ) |const| :ref:`🔗<class_Terrain3DStorage_method_get_scale>`

 Returns the uv scale painted on the control map at the requested position.
 The value is a percentage difference from 100% scale.
 Eg. +20% or -40%.
-Calls :ref:`get_pixel<class_Terrain3DStorage_method_get_pixel>`.
+Also see :ref:`get_pixel<class_Terrain3DStorage_method_get_pixel>`.

 .. rst-class:: classref-item-separator